blaise-ndizeye/viitly-backend/README.md

 ## Admin Specific Queries

-These queries are only accessibke to the admin.
+These queries are only accessible to the admin.
 When other user tries to access it will get **not authorized** error response message.

 > > **Authorization header required** for all these queries.